vitor-amartins/100DaysOfHaskell/README.md

 1. Day 005: Chapter 6.
 Higher Order Functions finished, from Learn You a Haskell
 1. Day 006: Chapter 7.
 Modules: Loading modules, from Learn You a Haskell
 1. Day 007: Chapter 7.
 Modules: Data.List, from Learn You a Haskell
+1. Day 008: Chapter 7.
+Modules: Data.Char, from Learn You a Haskell